 You can use any type of potato for hash.
 Russets, Yukon gold, red or purple, fingerlings, and even sweet potatoes, if you’d like.

 TIP: To cut down the cooking time, you can also use leftover Instant Pot baked potatoes.
 Since the potatoes are already cooked, you’ll just need to dice and brown them in the skillet for about 4 minutes!

 Oh why, yes, of course!!
 Sausage is also a great alternative to ground beef.
 And since it’s already seasoned, you don’t need to worry about adding any salt and seasonings.

-While you can totally microwave leftovers, it’s best to reheat leftover potato hash on a skillet on stovetop for bring back the addicting crispiness!
+While you can totally microwave leftovers, it’s best to reheat leftover potato hash in a skillet on stovetop to bring back the addicting crispiness!

 Ground Beef Potato Hash